istergak/MSc-Computational-Physics-AUTH/Thesis - ML and ANNs regression models for Exotic Star's EOSs/Part 1 - Solving the TOV equations for Hadronic and Quark Stars/README.md

 [tov_solver_cflQS.py](https://github.com/istergak/MSc-Computational-Physics-AUTH/blob/main/Thesis%20-%20ML%20and%20ANNs%20regression%20models%20for%20Exotic%20Star's%20EOSs/Part%201%20-%20Solving%20the%20TOV%20equations%20for%20Hadronic%20and%20Quark%20Stars/tov_solver_cflQS.py): module to solve the TOV equations serially for a single CFL EOS of a Quark Star included in **eos_lib_QS.py** module.
 No crust EOSs are included.

 [tov_solver_cflQS_par.py](https://github.com/istergak/MSc-Computational-Physics-AUTH/blob/main/Thesis%20-%20ML%20and%20ANNs%20regression%20models%20for%20Exotic%20Star's%20EOSs/Part%201%20-%20Solving%20the%20TOV%20equations%20for%20Hadronic%20and%20Quark%20Stars/tov_solver_cflQS_par.py): module to solve the TOV equations in parallel for a selected number of CFL EOSs of a Quark Star.
 No crust EOSs are included.
 The user can determine the ranges of the $B_{eff}$ and $\Delta$ parameters and generate arbitrarily the preferred CFL models.
+Each model is distributed to a single thread for solution.

 [tov_solver_mitQS_par.py](https://github.com/istergak/MSc-Computational-Physics-AUTH/blob/main/Thesis%20-%20ML%20and%20ANNs%20regression%20models%20for%20Exotic%20Star's%20EOSs/Part%201%20-%20Solving%20the%20TOV%20equations%20for%20Hadronic%20and%20Quark%20Stars/tov_solver_mitQS_par.py): module to solve the TOV equations in parallel for a selected number of MIT bag EOSs of a Quark Star.
 No crust EOSs are included.
 The user can determine the range of the $B_{eff}$ parameter and generate arbitrarily the preferred MIT bag models.
+Each model is distributed to a single thread for solution.